ElinaKapetanaki/VRP-VNS-Open-Routes/README.md

 The design of routes aims to minimize the total mixed ton-kilometers, considering both the truck's deadweight and the weight of the transported cargo.

 ### Algorithmic Approach:
-Integration of VRP Algorithm and Variable Neighborhood Search (VNS) for dynamic exploration of solution spaces.
+* Integration of VRP Algorithm especially designed for Open Routes and ton - kilometers.
+* Variable Neighborhood Search (VNS) for dynamic exploration of solution spaces after the initial solution creation.
-Incorporation of Local Search operators, including Two-Opt, Swaps and Relocations for route optimization.
+  * Incorporation of Local Search operators, including Two-Opt, Swaps and Relocations.

 ## Excecution of the program
 To run the program, use the command `python main.py`.
 An ***output.txt*** will be created containing the ***problem's solution (total tonkilometers and the routes in the solution produced)***.
-In this repository you can find the output.txt created for the specifications provided in the Instance.txt
+In this repository you can find the output.txt created for the specifications provided in the Instance.txt.
+By using the command `python sol_checker.py` you can test if the solution in the output.txt generated is correct.

 ## Team of developers
 | Full Name | Github Account |